 Play Rough To Make Them Smarter

 Have you ever wrestled with a friend or sibling, had a tickle fight, or a pillow war?
-If so, then you just engaged in rough play.
+If so, then you just engaged in rough and tumble play .

 If you're like most people, your parents weren't thrilled with rough play and probably told you to "cut it out," "be gentle", or "watch out because someone will get hurt."
 While children tend to love roughhousing, for most parents, rough play inevitably leads to someone crying and is an activity best avoided.